-Esteemed Divorce & Family Law Firm Serving the Needs of Portland Clients
+Esteemed Divorce & Family Law Firm Serving the Needs of Portland Area Clients

 If you are facing divorce or other family law issues, it is crucial that you secure high-quality legal representation as you proceed.
 Your life and those of your spouse and/or children are simply too important to take any risks with your counsel.
-Lee Tyler Family Law, P.C. has been helping Portland family law clients resolve their issues and move forward for over 30 years and we are eager to do the same for you.
+Lee Tyler Family Law, P.C. has been helping Oregon and southwest Washington family law clients resolve their issues and move forward for over 30 years and we are eager to do the same for you.

 Many people choose to represent themselves in divorce proceedings, for a number of different reasons.
 If you are undertaking this challenge yourself it is always wise to ensure you have some insight into the entire process before you forge ahead.
 Issues such as the division of your shared property and debt, child custody and support, spousal support/alimony, and others will seriously impact your life going forth.
 Our firm offers divorce coaching and consultation to clients who are contemplating representing themselves in a divorce, to ensure you reach the best resolution possible for you and your family.

 Unsurprisingly, most people dread having their personal issues aired in court during a divorce.
 There are fortunately alternatives to this, including collaborative divorce.
 A collaborative divorce is one in which the couple commits to reaching an agreement to the terms outside of the courtroom through a series of mediation and negotiation meetings.
 If this seems like a better arrangement for you and your spouse, we are well-equipped to facilitate the process.